Don Mulvaney: Counting The Ways | Obituary

-For today’s edition of Sunday Brunch, Paul K. DiCostanzo will honor the memory of the late Donald Mulvaney.
-He, his wife Ladell, and daughter Katherine were lost this past August in a tragic accident.
+For today’s edition of TGNR’s Sunday Brunch, Paul K. DiCostanzo will honor the memory of the late Don Mulvaney.
+Don, his wife Ladell, and daughter Katherine were lost this past August in a tragic accident.
 Don ultimately succumbed to his injuries earlier this week after a month long struggle.
 They are survived by one son, Devan.

 When you are 11 years old lugging your tenor saxophone to school every Wednesday, your world is very small.
 In fact, all you’re likely concerned with is carrying an instrument half your size back home again.
 You don’t realize who your saxophone teacher is, what he has done, or where he has been.
 You are not yet capable of asking those questions.
 All that you know is that you dig the man trying to relate to you his musical gift.
 My teacher was Don Mulvaney.

-Musical talent had skipped a generation in my family, and I was the clear outcome.
+Musical talent had clearly skipped a generation in my family, and I was the unenviable outcome.
 However, Don’s patience was absolute.
 I was one of three pupils he was teaching this instrument to at that time.
 Despite the inherent difficulties mastering the horn, he did what all great teachers do: He challenged us.

-I later learned this was a musician who played with Tony Bennett and a host of other notable musicians, possessing a musical education and mastery that even Miles Davis would respect.
+I later learned this was a musician – a drummer – who played with Tony Bennett and a host of other notable musicians, possessing a musical education and mastery that even Miles Davis would respect.
 A gentleman whose jazz drumming talents and knowledge could have seamlessly placed him in any jazz ensemble from Steely Dan to Django Reinhardt.

 As is the case with taking any music lessons, at some point you have to perform in front of an audience.
 It is a fact of life; you cannot escape a concert or recital.
 Yet instead of covering someone else’s work, he had us collaboratively compose our own.
 This is no small task at any age.
 It is one of the reasons people are still fussing over Mozart!